adamsilver/fdpb/09-an-expense-form.md

 In this case, the Ever Present Form pattern is less suitable.
 Using One Thing Per Page as first discussed in “A Checkout Flow” is appropriate because it guides the user to provide the right information at the right time.

 But what if the user wants to add another one?
-Simply add a question to the end of that flow asking the user if they'd like to add another.
+Add a question to the end of that flow asking the user if they'd like to add another.
 Selecting no completes the task.
 Selecting *yes* goes through the same flow again.
 Of course, not selecting an answer will prompt the user with an error message.

 ![Do you want to add another, yes no with button](.)